Terms of Reference

 The major tasks of the COS are to:

-- Provide insight on the overall configuration of the system of specialty education and throughout the education continuum, on policy for discipline recognition, including the development of criteria for discipline recognition;
+- Provide insight and recommendation to the Committee on Specialty Education on the overall configuration of the system of specialty education, specifically on policy for discipline recognition, including the development of criteria for discipline recognition;

-- Review requests for recognition of new disciplines;
+- Review requests and, in accordance with the relevant policy, make recommendations to CSE for recognition of new disciplines;

-- Review requests for changes to existing disciplines (i.e., status, length of training, name);
+- Review requests and, in accordance to the relevant policy, make recommendations to CSE for changes to existing disciplines (i.e., status, length of training, name);

 - Oversee the activities of individual disciplines and specialty committees as part of the periodic discipline review process, with the aim of ensuring the health and sustainability of disciplines; and